Suya1671/woagboard/readme.md

 ![Woagboard Case](./render/Render-Angled.png)

 The case is designed to be 3D printed, with a focus on being thin, minimalistic, and clean.
 It features cutouts for all the necessary ports and buttons, and has a dedicated space for the nice!view display on the left half.
-It also features cutots for [Tenting Feet](https://www.aliexpress.com/item/1005005605228469.html) that make the keyboard way more comfy to use.
+It also features cutouts for [Tenting Feet](https://www.aliexpress.com/item/1005005605228469.html) that make the keyboard way more comfy to use.

 ## The PCB